COMMON CRM System Issues

 Drift happens when the configured system no longer matches the business processes, policies, or governance it was built to support.
 Business changes happen and are in place before the system can catch up.
 The changes are sitting in a development queue, waiting for prioritization, coding, and patching to production.
 The slow nature of system change is the primary driver of drift.

 Over time these layers accumulate.
 Each workaround becomes normal.
 Each missing feature becomes accepted.
 The system and the business drift further apart and the gap becomes invisible because everyone has adapted to it.
+That adaptation is where costs accumulate.

 My role